evanwill/openrefine-b/content/1-data.md

 | Oct 14, 2015 | 1000 dollars | idaho |
 | Wed, Oct 14th | US$1000 | Idaho, |
 | 42291 | $1k | Ihaho |
+{:.table .table-bordered}

 Multi-valued cells limit ability to manipulate, clean, and use the data:

 | “Using OpenRefine by Ruben Verborgh and Max De Wilde, September 2013” | | |
 | "University of Idaho, 875 Perimeter Drive, Moscow, ID, 83844, p.
 208-885-6111, info@uidaho.edu" | | |
+{:.table .table-bordered}

-Luckily, Refine provides powerful visualizations and tools to discover these types of data issues, then isolate and fix them.
+Luckily, Refine provides powerful visualizations and tools to discover, isolate, and fix these types of data issues.